 5. Mix the onion-bacon mix with the sour cream, spice it with caraway seeds, paprika and pepper.

-6. Sprinkle some flour on a wooden surface (baking board) and roll the dough to the size of the baking tray; place it on the greased tray, press is lightly and with a fork stab is several times; let it rise for another 30 minutes.
+6. Sprinkle some flour on a wooden surface (baking board), roll the dough to the size of the baking tray.
+Place it on the greased tray or layered with parchment paper, press is lightly, with a fork stab is several times.
+Let rise for another 30 minutes.

-7. Spread the onion mixture evenly over the dough and bake it in the pore-heated oven for 45 minutes on 200 degrees C.
+7. Spread the onion mixture evenly over the dough and bake it in the pre-heated oven for 45 minutes on 200 degrees C or 425 F.

-Enjoy it with a glass of chilled white wine.
+Enjoy it with a glass of chilled white wine or new wine.